 It may not always be avoidable, but try your best to place your letterbox in a shady area.
 Australia’s harsh sunlight, especially in summer, can gradually wear away at the paint or the powder coat.
-This shouldn't happen for many years however.
+This shouldn't happen for many decades however.

 How to clean

 To avoid long-term damage, you should give your letterbox a quick spruce up about twice a year.
 Polishing it with car polish or wax will help to protect the finish from sunlight and corrosives, as well as keeping it looking shiny and presentable.
 If you have exposed hinges, you can also use some WD40 on the hinges to keep them from squeaking when you open the flap.